Creating classes

 // -> "MY NAME IS REX AND I LIKE S_M_TH_NG!"

-When overriding arguments you should note that callSuper() always passes all the the current method’s arguments, minus the specifically overridden ones.
+When overriding arguments you should note that callSuper() always passes all the current method’s arguments, minus the specifically overridden ones.
 So if you have a method that takes arguments A, B, C, D, and E and inside that method you call

 this.callSuper('one', 'two')